Seeking the Truths of Shakespeare and his Sonnets

 Q4: How are those mysteries solved by the proposition of biography?

 A4: They are solved by only one theory of biography – that which identifies Henry Wriothesley with the Friend, recipient and main addressee of poems subsequently published without Shakespeare's consent.
-The Earl's history and connections resolve the conundrum that the publisher, Thorpe, (i) was able to obtain private poems in manuscript, some content of which would have been detrimental to the reputations of both Wriothesley and Shakespeare; yet (ii) was prepared to publish the sonnets without the few expurgations which would have defused the risks of defamation and of retaliation from the powerful aristocrat.
-As significant is the ability of the theory (in contrast to all others commonly cited) to explain Thorpe's enigmatic foreword without strains of interpretation or address, or the need to manipulate the letters, “WH” (see more here).
+The Earl's history and connections resolve the resultant conundrum that the publisher, Thorpe, (i) was able to obtain private poems in manuscript, some content of which would have been detrimental to the reputations of both Wriothesley and Shakespeare; yet (ii) was prepared to publish the sonnets without the few expurgations which would have defused the risks of defamation and of retaliation from the powerful aristocrat.
+As significant is the ability of the theory (in contrast to all others commonly cited) to explain Thorpe's enigmatic foreword with neither resort to linguistic strain nor manipulation of the letters, “WH” (see more here).
 Further, it allows reasonable explanations for the provenance of A Lover's Complaint (as a product of the poetic rivalry for Wriothesley's attentions) and for the anomalies of its inclusion and presentation with the Sonnets (as brought out here).

 Q5: What are the “related puzzles” of A1?